rohitmane4128/landing-page/README.md

 I developed the restaurant operation landing page.

 step 1:
-firstly you have to create a index.html file and then copy and paste the html code inside it.
+first you create a assets folder and add images you want to use in your project

 step 2:
-In the second step you have copy the css code then copy and paste it.
+Then you have to create a index.html file and then copy and paste the html code inside it.

 step 3:
+In the third step you have copy the css code then copy and paste it.

+step 4:
 After completing these two step you can run your html file.